 - Comfortable carpeting – including gathering areas for our younger learners – as well as desks and tables, meeting rooms, and nooks allow for all areas of the library to be used for learning;

-- A stunning view of our north forest serves as the perfect backdrop for our library patrons, while a large doorway provides access for study breaks and fresh air.
+- A stunning view of our north forest is the perfect backdrop for library our patrons, while a large doorway provides access for study breaks and fresh air.

-Our community has access to a growing collection of over 40,000 resources, including books, periodicals, DVDs, and online databases.
-There is also a network of technological support, including three computer catalogues and computer work stations, which provide access to the library catalogue and subscription databases.
+Our community has a growing collection of 40,000+ resources, including books, periodicals, DVDs, and databases.
+There is a network of technological support, including three computer catalogues and computer work stations, which provide access to the library catalogue and subscription databases.

-Our learners are supported by two teacher-librarians, one library technician, and many dedicated parent volunteers.
-Our teacher-librarians collaborate with our faculty with the instruction, development, and planning of units and research assignments.
+Our learners are supported by two teacher-librarians, one library technician, and many parent volunteers.
+Teacher-librarians collaborate with our faculty in the instruction, development, and planning of units and research assignments.

 Programs & Services For the Entire School